AmrGanz/MachineConfigAnalyzer/README.md

 This script can take one of three options:
 - decode:
     you can provide multiple MachineConfig YAML files and it will decode all of them.
 - compare:
     Will decode two MachineConfig YAML files then compare between their contents
 - help:
-  Gives a bried description about the tool
+    Gives a brief description about the tool

 # Example, using `decode` option: